-- 3.12.6.1 For MSHO, an integrated Medicare and Medicaid Provider directory; and for MSC+ a Medicaid Provider directory that lists the Network Providers within the MCO's network, including Primary Care Providers, physicians including specialists and subspecialists, hospitals, pharmacies, behavioral health providers, and LTSS providers as appropriate.
-The Directory must include Network Provider names, group affiliation, locations, telephone numbers, web sites as appropriate, and other requirements as specified in the "Provider Directory Guidelines" posted on the STATE's managed care web site.
-[42 CFR 438.10(h)(1)] - 3.12.6.2 The directory shall indicate the Network Provider's cultural and linguistic capabilities (including American Sign Language) offered by the Provider or skilled medical interpreter at the Provider's office, and whether the provider has completed cultural competence training.
-For hospitals, the MCO should list only the languages spoken by the on-site interpreter staff.
+- 3.13.6.1 For SNBC SNP Enrollees, an integrated Medicare and Medicaid Provider directory, and for SNBC-Non-SNP Enrollees, a Medicaid Provider Directory that lists the Network Providers within the MCO's network, including primary care Providers, Care Systems, physicians including specialists and subspecialists, hospitals, pharmacies, behavioral health providers, LTSS providers, and Nursing Facilities.
+The Directory must include Network Provider names, group affiliation, locations, and telephone numbers, web sites as appropriate, and other requirements as specified in the State document entitled "Provider Directory Guidelines" posted on the STATE's managed care web site.
+[42 CFR §438.10(h)(1)] The MCO must include a statement on how an Enrollee can request a listing of home care agencies. - 3.13.6.2 The Directory shall indicate the Network Provider's cultural and linguistic capabilities, including languages (including American Sign Language) offered by the Provider or a skilled medical interpreter at the Provider's office, and whether the provider has completed cultural competence training.
+For hospitals, the MCO should list only the languages spoken by on-site interpreter staff.

-3.12.6.3 The directory shall include:
+3.13.6.3 The directory shall include:

-- (1) Whether the Network Provider's office/facility has accommodations for Enrollees with physical disabilities, including offices, exam room(s) and equipment. - (2) Information that oral interpretation is available for any language and written information will be available in prevalent non-English languages. - (3) Information about how to access mental health, substance use disorder, Elderly Waiver, Home Care, dental, and Medical Emergency and Urgent Care services.
-The directory must include a statement on how an Enrollee can request a listing of home care agencies and PCPAs. - (4) A description of the MCO's MSC+ and MSHO Care Systems, Care Coordination systems, Case Management systems, and any other distinguishing information that will assist the Enrollee in making a decision to enroll in the MCO's MSC+ and/or MSHO product.
-If the MCO limits access to Providers by use of a Care System model, the MCO must describe which Providers are available to Enrollees based on the Care System chosen. - (5) Information concerning the selection process, including a statement that the Enrollee must select an MCO in which their Primary Care Provider or specialist participates if they wish to continue to obtain services from him or her. - (6) Any restrictions on the Enrollee's freedom of choice among Network Providers. - (7) Information regarding open access of Family Planning Services and services prescribed by Minnesota Statutes, §62Q.14, and the availability of transitional services. - (8) Any language required by the Minnesota Department of Health (MDH) in order to provide protection and additional information for consumers of health care.
+- (1) Whether the Network Provider's office/facility has accommodations for Enrollees with physical disabilities, including offices, exam room(s) and equipment. - (2) Information that oral interpretation is available for any language and written information will be available in prevalent non-English languages. - (3) Information that written materials is available about how to obtain accessible accommodation information required under section 6.11, SNBC Compliance with Service Accessibility Requirements.

+- (4) Information about how to access mental health, substance use disorder, Home Care, dental, and Medical Emergency and Urgent Care services. - (5) A description of the MCO's Care Systems, Case Management systems and any other distinguishing information that will assist the Enrollee in making a decision to enroll in the MCO's SNBC product.
+If the MCO limits access to Providers by use of a Care System model, the MCO must describe which Providers are available to Enrollees based on the Care System chosen. - (6) Information concerning the selection process, including a statement that the Enrollee must select an MCO in which their Primary Care Provider or specialist participates if they wish to continue to obtain services from him or her. - (7) Any restrictions on the Enrollee's freedom of choice among network Providers. - (8) Information regarding open access of Family Planning Services and services prescribed by Minnesota Statutes, §62Q.14, and the availability of transitional services. - (9) Any language required by MDH in order to provide protection and additional information for consumers of health care.
 Currently this language includes the following:

-"Enrolling in this health plan does not guarantee you can see a particular Provider on this list.
-If you want to make sure, call that Provider to ask whether he or she is still part of this health plan.
+"Enrolling in this health plan does not guarantee you can see a particular provider on this list.
+If you want to make sure, call that provider to ask whether he or she is still part of this health plan.
 Also ask if he or she is accepting new patients.
 This health plan may not cover all your health care costs.
 Read your contract, or 'Evidence of Coverage,' carefully to find out what is covered."

-If MDH determines that new language needs to be included, the MCO will incorporate it into the next available update of the Provider Directory.
+If MDH determines that new language needs to be included, the MCO will incorporate it into the next available Provider Directory.